enjaku4/rabarber/README.md

   ...
 end
 ```
-This adds the `.grant_access` method to the controller and its children.
-This method allows you to define the access rules.
+This adds `.grant_access` method to the controller and its children.
+This method allows you to define the authorization rules.

 The most basic usage of the method is as follows: